PeterShinners/comp/design/type.md

 Comp provides three fundamental scalar types that serve as building blocks for all data.
 Numbers offer unlimited precision for exact computation.
 Strings handle text with integrated templating.
 Booleans represent logical values through the tag system.
 These scalar types automatically promote to single-element structures when used in pipelines, maintaining Comp's uniform data model.

 Each type has a corresponding shape for type specifications (`~num`, `~str`, `~bool`) and standard library module for advanced operations.
 The type system is closed - no user-defined scalar types exist, ensuring consistent behavior throughout the language.
+For information about how these types integrate with structure operations, see [Structures, Spreads, and Lazy Evaluation](structure.md).

 ## Boolean Type